Gubbio: Bronze Age

 During the Middle to Late Bronze Age (1400–1200 BCE), there appears to have been a significant increase in population throughout the region.
-Beginning around 1400 BCE, there appears to have been a major shift in the settlement pattern in the Gubbio valley: from dispersed habitation of the valley below to "the occupation of a single, strategically placed, upland site": Monte Ingino.
-This site, on a hilltop overlooking present-day Gubbio, was "probably chosen because of its naturally defended position, good visibility of surrounding terrain, and access to surrounding pasture".
+Beginning around 1400 BCE, there appears to have been a major shift in the settlement pattern in the Gubbio valley: from dispersed habitation of the valley below to the occupation of a single, strategically placed, upland site: Monte Ingino.
+This site, on a hilltop overlooking present-day Gubbio, was probably chosen because of its naturally defended position, good visibility of surrounding terrain, and access to surrounding pasture.
 The settlement at Monte Ingino was polyfocal, with people inhabiting sites on the slopes below the summit (such as Via dei Consoli and Vescovado), while the mountaintop itself, with its harsher climate, was only occupied seasonally, during spring.
-The valley below was under human use, as indicated by "sporadic finds", but no actual settlement existed there.
+The valley below was under human use, as indicated by sporadic finds, but no actual settlement existed there.

-The summit of Monte Ingino was "undoubtedly" the focus of ritual activity.
-An enormous amount of archaeological material has been found here, including some 30,000 pottery fragments and more than 25,000 animal bone fragments.
-These appear to have been part of some consumption ritual: a huge feast that served as a "communal display" to neighboring communities, who would have been able to see the smoke from the cooking fire; this ritual may have been performed by specific individuals "while placed in this outpost above the territory over which they had to maintain control".
+The summit of Monte Ingino was the focus of ritual activity.
+A large amount of archaeological material has been found here, including some 30,000 pottery fragments and more than 25,000 animal bone fragments.
+These appear to have been part of some consumption ritual: a feast that served as a communal display to neighboring communities, who would have been able to see the smoke from the cooking fire; this ritual may have been performed by specific individuals while placed in this outpost above the territory over which they had to maintain control.
 Later, in the Archaic period, this ritual appears to have become much more formalized.

 Later, around 1200–1100 BCE, another settlement area was established on the neighboring hilltop of Monte Asciano.
 This site served as a less prominent ritual center, and may have also been covered by a settlement, although only one hut has been excavated here.
 Occupation of Monte Asciano continued until about 950 BCE, when the local population all moved to the slopes below.